 How Should Christians Engage the World?

-I watched the Iowa Caucus result for the selection process to begin in the nomination of the Republican Party candidate.
-I watched in anticipation to see where the candidate I support in the bunch was going in the process.
-Needless to say that I was disappointed by the results, but not all that surprised.
-Candidates for political office who demonstrate their faith in Jesus Christ is real never seem to get anywhere.
-And that is what has been bothering me…
+I have, many times, watched the results each time, for the selection process to begin, in the nomination of candidates.
+I have watched in anticipation to see where the candidate I support in the bunch was going in the process.
+Needless to say, I was disappointed by the results, but never all that surprised.
+Candidates for political office who demonstrate their faith in Jesus Christ as real never seem to get anywhere.

-If the one person you know is a real Christian can never be elected should you be supporting anyone who isn’t?
-Just how far afield can you go before you violate the Promise?
+If the one person you know is a real Christian can never be elected should you be supporting anyone who actually isn’t?
+Just how far afield can you go before you violate The Promise?
+Just how much support can you give someone who does such things as claiming Evangelical Christianity and yet is really a Roman Catholic, Mormon or some other heresy, like so many have done.

 We get such mixed signals from men, and women, running for political office that sometimes you can get to feel like taffy being wrung out just a tad too much.

-I just got a political fund-raiser email from Rick Santorum asking me to support him as “the only authentic, passionate conservative who can unite the GOP“.
+I got a political fund-raiser email asking me to support the candidate as “the only authentic, passionate conservative who can unite the GOP“.
 Such pomposity!
-I was angered at his claims. and then I remembered some of the comments a certain lady fair made about herself and I get that “taffy” feeling again.
+I was angered at such claims. and then I remembered some of the comments a certain lady fair made about herself and I get that “taffy” feeling again.

-If I support a professed Catholic, no matter how pro-life he claims to be, I support apostasy.
+If I support a professed Catholic, no matter how pro-life he claims to be, do I support apostasy?

 NO CHRISTIAN SHOULD EVER SUPPORT APOSTASY!

-But if I continue to support someone who makes such prideful claims as Rick Santorum has made I just know I’m going feel it later when they blow there lids and demonstrate they are just another taffy-puller.
+But if I continue to support someone who makes such prideful claims, I just know I’m going feel it later when they blow there lids and demonstrate they are just another taffy-puller; I cannot support anyone who is not 100% Pro-Life.
+But neither can I stand with a candidate that thinks any form of sexual deviance is not a sin…while professing Christianity!

 So there is the dilemma.
 If you have been here, as I am, you know what some of the answers to this problem are: